Matrix-product operator dualities in integrable lattice models: Outlook

 For MPU dualities the analysis ended up being identical to the more general case of an MPO with exact MPO inverse.
 It would be interesting to identify special classes of unitaries where the dualities are simplified, but not so simple as the on-site case.
 While we excluded one route to simplification above, it would be worth exploring the case of dual unitary transformations \cite{Piroli20}.

 For non-invertible MPOs we focused on the case of discrete gauging.
 It would be very interesting to understand broader classes of models which could give useful, physically motivated, dualities of integrable models.
 It would be useful to understand more deeply the connection between classification of medium-range integrable models \cite{Gombor21} and those that arise by MPO transformation of nearest-neighbour models.
+Meanwhile, integrability is typically associated with an underlying quantum group structure.
+Although we have shown that baxterization is compatible with the duality transformations, the precise manner in which the quantum group structure is transformed under these dualities remains elusive and is left for future study.

 More broadly, it would be very interesting to utilise modern tensor network techniques to gain a better understanding of the field of integrability.
 Exciting recent work in this direction \cite{Fendley25} that showed the XYZ spin chain is integrable via a tensor network approach, avoiding complications of the standard method, is encouraging.
 Results for MPO with exact MPO inverse that we include above, such as locality of the logarithmic derivatives, may be useful in numerical approaches.